BrookaBrooke/movie-mixer/README.md

 starting point.
 Please follow the guidance for each one for a most successful project.

-* `docker-compose.yaml`: there isn't much in here, just a **really** simple UI and FastAPI service.
-Add services (like a database) to this file as you did with previous projects in module #2.
 * `.gitlab-ci.yml`: This is your "ci/cd" file where you will configure automated unit tests, code quality checks, and the building and deployment of your production system.